 - Some recipes also use fresh dill in the beginning of the cooking rather than adding it at the end but I think it diminishes the freshness of the herb.

 - I use russet potatoes, which are more commonly known as a baking potato.
-I like it’s starchiness but you can use whatever potato you prefer.
+It has a great starchiness but you can use whatever potato you prefer.

 - I do like a bit of spicy chowder.
 My uncle makes seafood chowder with a bit of spice.
 I think the Slap Ya Mama cajun season that he uses would be a great addition at the end.
 You can simply add it to bowls so people who don’t like spicy food can eat it as well.